Khushboo2910/git_demo/README.md

 # git_demo
-this is my second repository
+this is the readme file for git_demo repository